emotive/CiviCRM-Scalable-Import-Tool/readme.txt

 	2. Enable the module "CiviCRM Mass Import" from admin/build/modules

-	3. Configurate the module from admin/civi_import/config
+	3. Configure the module from admin/civi_import/config

-	4. Change the following line in *civicrm_importer.class.php*
-	* chdir('path/to/drupal_install');*
-	This should be changed to the *full path* of your drupal installation such as chdir('/var/www'), etc.

-	5. Change the following line in *civicrm_import.cron.php*
-	* chdir('path/to/drupal_install');*
-	This should be changed to the *full path* of your drupal installation such as chdir('/var/www'), etc.

 /*************************************************************
  * 3. Configuration